spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 ## Wrap-Up

-In this tutorial, you used the cluster profile you created in the previous [Create a Cluster Profile](./create-cluster-profile.md) tutorial to deploy a host cluster onto your preferred cloud service provider.
+In this tutorial, you used the cluster profile you created in the previous [Create a Cluster Profile](./create-cluster-profile.md) tutorial to deploy a host cluster onto AWS.
 After the cluster deployed, you verified the Hello Universe application was successfully deployed.

 We recommend that you continue to the [Deploy Cluster Profile Updates](./update-k8s-cluster.md) tutorial to learn how to update your host cluster.